 Just as in the United States, however, abortion practice may differ significantly from what the law permits.
 Sex-selection abortion is understood to still be common in P.R.
 China (just as forced abortions continue in spite of national policies supposedly ending the practice).
 More importantly, many developed countries that limit late-term abortions to certain health cases appear to have much more permissive policies in practice.
 The figure below shows trends in late-term abortion fractions for countries with available data (from Johnston 2019b, 2019c).

 Late-term abortion fractions are comparable to the United States average in several countries: Australia, Canada, Czech Republic, Denmark, Germany, Iceland, Netherlands, Russia, Spain, and the United Kingdom.
 Many of these countries show an increase in late-term abortion fraction in recent years.
-It is likely that this increase results from expanded late-term abortions of babies known or suspected to have health issues (eugenics).
-Several European countries have virtually eliminated births of children with Down syndrome using abortion.
+It is likely that this increase results from expanded late-term abortions of babies known or suspected to have health issues.
+Several European countries have virtually eliminated births of children with Down syndrome using abortion (Forte, 2018).
 All countries known to have recently increasing fractions of late-term abortions have universal healthcare, where abortions for fetal health conditions are cheaper than providing care for a child with even minor conditions: a late-term abortion is cheaper than surgery for cleft palate, for example.

 This is not to say that late-term abortions in these countries are only conducted for health issues.
 Limited data from Australia suggest about half of late-term abortions there are for reasons other than fetal health or maternal physical health.